NLnetLabs/rpki-doc/source/routinator/daemon.rst

    routinator server --rtr 192.0.2.13:3323 --rtr [2001:0DB8::13]:3323 --refresh=900

 Communication between Routinator and the router using the RPKI-RTR protocol is done via plain TCP.
-In the next section, there is an explanation how to secure the transport using either SSH or TLS.
+Below, there is an explanation how to secure the transport using either SSH or TLS.

 Secure Transports
 """""""""""""""""